-This year pupils from Year 6 visited the Aylmerton Field Study Centre in Norfolk which provides an opportunity for the group to look at coastal erosion first hand and take part in activities such as walking the mud flats.
-The trip consists of four nights away with all meals provided.
+Two years ago, pupils from Year 6 visited the Aylmerton Field Study Centre in Norfolk which provided an opportunity for the group to look at coastal erosion first hand and take part in activities such as walking the mud flats.
+The trip consisted of four nights away with all meals provided.

-As well as working hard, the children also have the opportunity to relax together and this helps to promote unity and friendship.
+As well as working hard, the children also had the opportunity to relax together and this helped to promote unity and friendship.